PRATAP-KUMAR/gdm-extension/README.md

    Make sure if you configured any other settings yourself for `gdm` user.
 Make a dconf dump way for that.
 3. enable the extension `gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']"`

-## Disabling the extension
+> ## Disabling the extension
-1. `sudo machinectl shell gdm@ /bin/bash`
-2. `gsettings set org.gnome.shell disabled-extensions "['gdm-extension@pratap.fastmail.fm']"` when you want to enable please make sure you reset above key first and then check enabling method in this document.
+>   Since this is a special extension which runs only on GDM, disabling is not possible as normal extensions.
+There is
+>   a way to disable it. but its bit different.
+So remove it.

+from the downloaded repository, run
+`make uninstall`
+which does below

-## Removing the extension
+> ## Removing the extension
-1. `sudo rm -r /usr/local/share/gnome-shell/extensions/gdm-extension@pratap.fastmail.fm`
+> 1. `sudo rm -r /usr/local/share/gnome-shell/extensions/gdm-extension@pratap.fastmail.fm`
-2. `sudo rm /usr/local/share/glib-2.0/schemas/gschemas.compiled` # We compiled here, so remove this file.
+> 2. `sudo rm /usr/local/share/glib-2.0/schemas/gschemas.compiled` # We compiled here, so remove this file.
-3. `sudo glib-compile-schemas /usr/local/share/glib-2.0/schemas/` # Must Recompile to generate gschemas.compiled file.
+> 3. `sudo glib-compile-schemas /usr/local/share/glib-2.0/schemas/` # Must Recompile to generate gschemas.compiled file.
-4. Optionally reset dconf for `gdm` user as mentioned in the Troubleshoot above.
+> 4. Optionally reset dconf for `gdm` user as mentioned in the Troubleshoot above.

 <hr/>